-The jazz program at The University of Iowa is devoted to providing performance opportunities from the full spectrum of jazz styles and history.
-There are nine to eleven ensembles offered each semester ranging in repertoire and skill/ability.
-Students are encouraged to audition in the fall, since most ensembles continue for the entire academic year.
+The jazz program at the University of Iowa is devoted to providing performance opportunities from the full spectrum of jazz styles and history.
+There are a minimum of seven ensembles offered each semester ranging in repertoire, style and skill/ability.

 Small Jazz Ensembles are open to advanced students with the skills to improvise and produce original arrangements.
-Under the mentorship of Steve Grismore, these groups each perform two campus concerts every semester, as well as club dates and casuals.
+Under the mentorship of our jazz faculty, these groups each perform two campus concerts every semester, as well as club dates and casuals.
 Enrollment is by audition.

-Please contact Professor John Rapson at 319-936-7716, or e-mail email@example.com for more information or to schedule an audition.
+Please contact Dr. Damani Phillips at 319-384-2835, or e-mail email@example.com for more information or to schedule an audition.